linuxkit/linuxkit/docs/packages.md

 There are no contexts starting with `linuxkit-`, no environment variable `LINUXKIT_BUILDERS`, no command-line argument `--builders`.

-linuxkit will build any requested packages using `docker buildx` on the local platform, with a builder (created, if necessary) named `linuxkit`.
+linuxkit will build any requested packages using `default` context on the local platform, with a container (created, if necessary) named `linuxkit-builder`.
 Builds for the same architecture will be native, builds for other platforms will use either qemu or cross-building.

 ##### Specified target